DIY-Smart-Appliances/SmartFridge/README.md

 Each cellar can have zero or more lights.
 If present they are indicated with L1 to Ln. (on, off).
 A simple light might be indicate with only the L instead of L1.

 Each cellar can have zero or more cameras.
-If present they are indicated with C1 to Cn. (inside view, door view)
+If present they are indicated with C1 to Cn. (inside view, door view), A simple light might be indicate with only the C instead of C1.

 Each cellar can have one actuator to start the cooling in the cellar.
 Each actuator has an associated compressor and sometimes an air valve.